House of Monpezat

-Its members owned three homes and farms in Monpezat and Beaufranc in Béarn that were declared "noble lands" by letters of 1655, but the Laborde family was denied twice in 1703 and 1707 to be admitted with the nobility at the Estates of Béarn.
+Members of the family owned three homes and farms in Monpezat and Beaufranc in Béarn that were declared "noble lands" by letters of 1655, but the family was denied twice (in 1703 and 1707) to be admitted within the nobility at the Estates of Béarn.
 Admission into the Estates of Béarn was a necessary condition to be recognized as noble in Béarn.

-Most recent reference authors, specialists of the French nobility, do not consider that the Laborde de Monpezat family belongs to the French nobility.
+French historians and most recent reference authors, specialists of the French nobility, do not consider that the family belongs to the French nobility.